This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - He should not wait until the pain is severe before he takes his medicine.
-Tell caregivers if his pain does not decrease.
+Tell healthcare providers if his pain does not decrease.

 - Pain medicine can make him dizzy or sleepy.
 The elder should prevent falls by calling someone when he gets out of bed or if he needs help.

-Follow up with the elder's primary healthcare provider as directed:
+Follow up with the elder's healthcare provider as directed:

 Write down your questions so you remember to ask them during the elder's visits.

 - Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on his injury for 15 to 20 minutes every hour or as directed.